State and Revolution, Part 3

 Today we feature Chapter 9, the chapter called “Barbarism and Civilisation”, of Engels’ book “The Origin of the Family, Private Property and The State”.
 The Chapter is linked below as an MS-Word download.

-You can ignore the first three paragraphs of this chapter.
-They refer to previous chapters.
-The remainder if Chapter 9 is self-contained.
+If you find them difficult, don’t worry too much about the first three paragraphs of this chapter.
+They partly refer to previous chapters.
+The remainder of Chapter 9 is self-contained.

 “The Origin of the Family, Private Property and The State” is a classic of the first rank, both within the field of Marxism, and more widely.

-But this work of Engels’ is also foundational in Archaeology and Paleoanthropology (i.e. the study of the pre-history of human society), just as Engels’ “The Condition of the Working Class in England” was foundational to the study of the formation of cities: Urbanism (also called Urban Studies or Town Planning).
-Engels, who never formally went to a university, is nevertheless more than once counted among the towering historic founders of scholarly disciplines.
+But this work of Engels’ is also foundational in Archaeology and Paleoanthropology (i.e. the study of the pre-history of human society), just as Engels’ “The Condition of the Working Class in England” was foundational to the study of the formation of cities - Urbanism (also called Urban Studies or Town Planning).
+Engels, who never formally went to a university, is one of the towering historic founders of scholarly disciplines.

-The particular contribution of “The Origin of the Family, Private Property and the State” is that it shows the common, interdependent origin of private property and the State, plus the fall of the women into the oppressive condition which they subsequently continued to suffer, and also the institutions of money, writing and law.
+The particular contribution of “The Origin of the Family, Private Property and the State” is that it shows the common, interdependent origin of private property and the State, plus the fall of the women into the oppressive condition which they still continue to suffer, and also the institutions of money, writing and law.

 The simultaneous revolutionary break in all of these things marks the end of pre-history and the beginning of history, which as Marx and Engels had noted in the Communist Manifesto, was from that point onwards “a history of class struggles”.

 The transition from prehistoric communism into class society took place a long time ago in some parts of the world, and much more recently in other parts.
 In Egypt and Iraq (Mesopotamia) it may have happened more than five thousand years ago.
 In most other parts of the world the transition was quite recent.